bbux-dev/datacraft/docs/source/usage.rst

     No more iterations available
     127.0.0.1 - - [23/Nov/2050 20:48:46] "GET /data HTTP/1.1" 204 -

-Client side of the transaction:
+Here is the client side of the transaction, where we perform a GET request on the /data endpoint.

 .. code-block:: bash